 By Dr. Nirvana Pillay, Medical Scientist and Founder of Nirvana Natural Bliss

-I love lipsticks or should I say lip colour.
-I have been using lipsticks since I was in varsity (and that was a very long time ago) and never once had I thought to look at the ingredients listing of the lipstick.
-Who does that anyway?
+I love lip colour whether it be lipsticks or lip glosses.
+I have been using lipsticks since I was in varsity and never once had I thought to look at the ingredients listing of the lipstick.

-Lip colour can make you feel like a million bucks or it can also give you an instant "pop to life" to an otherwise dull day, season.
+Lip colour made me feel like a million bucks or gave me an instant "pop to life" to an otherwise dull day.

-I had set out to introduce a vegan lip gloss/ lipsticks and a vegan mascara and toward the second half of last year we had begun the R&D process.
+I had set out to introduce a vegan lip gloss/ lipsticks and a vegan mascara and had begun the R&D process.

 So whilst doing my research, I was absolutely horrified to find out that multi-million dollar companies of big 'reputable" brands have and still do use an ingredient listed as "carmine", CI 75470,” “cochineal extract,” “crimson lake,” or “natural red 4”.
-The horror will be explained soon...after I tell you more about carmines.
+The horror will be explained soon...so what is in your lipstick?